Travertine logo

 CARBON REMOVAL + PERMANENT SEQUESTRATION

-To achieve global net-zero, billions of tons of excess CO2 must be durably removed from the atmosphere.
-The Travertine Process integrates direct air capture (DAC) to remove CO2 from the air and permanently store it in carbonate minerals.
-Our precipitated calcium carbonate (PCC) can be used in cement to reduce its massive carbon footprint.
+The Travertine Process integrates direct air capture (DAC) to remove CO2 from the air and permanently store it in building materials.
+Our precipitated calcium carbonate (PCC) can be used to help decarbonize cement.

 SOURCE CDR CREDITS AND/OR PCC >